1985

 records and people identify with them, then I've achieved my aim."[5]

-Well, maybe not "boring records" but music that many people - with very
+Well, maybe not "boring records", but music that many people - with very different

-different musical backgrounds and from different cultures - can identify in
+musical backgrounds and from different cultures - can identify with in a very

-a very individual way.
-This is the bottom line of what fans answered in the
+individual way.
+This is the bottom line of what fans answered in the survey of

 DM's music.

-hits the mark.
-So people don't identify with the "boring records" but with
+the mark.
+So people don't identify with the "boring records" but with their own

-their own personality that they "find through the music".
-The music of DM
+personality that they "find through the music".
+The music of DM is "somehow different

-Martin is absolutely right here that real life usually isn't extreme.
-So his
+Martin is absolutely right there, that real life usually isn't extreme.
+So his songs

 Alan: "Martin is most definitely an underrated songwriter.
 His songs